magic-wormhole/magic-wormhole-protocols/welcome.md

 ## Development

 * https://github.com/magic-wormhole
-* Chat: #magic-wormhole on irc.freenode.net and matrix.org (both are bridged)
+* Chat: #magic-wormhole on irc.libera.chat and matrix.org (both are bridged)

 To set up Magic Wormhole for development, you will first need to install [virtualenv][].